-The Silicon Graphics native X Window System is based on the X Version 11 Release 6 (X11R6) standard that supports multiple visuals, overlay windows, the X Input Extension, the Display PostScript Extension, the Shape Extension, and the Shared Memory Extension.
-Read "X Window System" on page 31 for more information about the X Window System on Silicon Graphics platforms.
+The Silicon Graphics native X Window System is based on the X Version 11 Release 6 (X11R6) standard that supports multiple visuals, overlay windows, the X Input Extension, the Display PostScript[TM] Extension, the Shape Extension, and the Shared Memory Extension.
+Read "X Window System" for more information about the X Window System on Silicon Graphics platforms.